 Step 2 - Review of Project Information Form

-The ProjectWorkgroup or the Coordinating Committee will review each project information form for content and consistency.
-The Workgroup will confirm the accuracy and reasonableness of the submitted information.
-If necessary, the Workgroup will request clarifying information from the project proponents.
+The Projects Workgroup or the Coordinating Committee will review each project information form for content and consistency.
+The Projects Workgroup will confirm the accuracy and reasonableness of the submitted information.
+If necessary, the Projects Workgroup will request clarifying information from the project proponents.
 Also, during this step the Workgroup will consider if the project is suitable for possible project integration, regional application, multiple benefits, and other strategic project efforts that could address IRWMP objectives.
 The review process will include evaluation of several criteria to meet current state funding requirements, such as:

 The technical feasibility of the project